marxmain/MyDU/Scripts/OrePoolGenerator.md

    - **Number of Territories**: Input the number of territories for the planet.
    - **Ore Presence**: For each ore, indicate whether it is present on the planet by typing `y` for yes or `n` for no.

 3. **Output**: The script creates a JSON file with the ore distribution for each territory based on the user inputs.
 The file will be saved with the provided name.
+Replace it in your server files under data/pools and restart the stack.

 ## Example Interaction